jarrensj/somnia-project/README.md

+# Data Stream Composer

 This project uses Somnia Data Streams to listen to data on the blockchain.
 The projects listens to the data streams and if there is a transfer transaction, a noise / beat is played by this application.
 Depending on the size of the transfer, the noise / beat is affected accordingly.
-This helps the user keep an ongoing pulse of the ticker or whatever they are monitoring and this project specifically monitors SOMI transfers for the user.
-They can listen (literally) to the transactions of all SOMI transfers on the chain.
+This helps the user keep an ongoing pulse of the ticker or whatever they are monitoring.

+Users can monitor either native SOMI token transfers or any custom ERC-20 token of their choice by entering the token contract address in the Filters menu.
+They can listen (literally) to the transactions happening on the chain in real-time.

+The project composes audio for the user to hear the stream and be able to react to.

 ## Getting Started